Things to do in Pembrokeshire — A Weekend Itinerary

 Puffin with sand eels in its mouth on Skomer Island, Wales

-• Tickets cannot be pre-booked, and can only be bought at Lockley Lodge at Martin’s Haven near the tip of Marloes Peninsula.
+• Tickets can be pre-booked online, and check-in is at Lockley Lodge at Martin’s Haven near the tip of Marloes Peninsula one hour before.

 • The island is closed on Mondays (except Spring Bank Holiday).

 Pinks, purples, whites and yellows mingled with the lush green grasses and ferns.
-The odd honeysuckle plant appeared atop as if a crown, adorning the seemingly never-ending maze of tiny roads.
+The odd honeysuckle plant appeared atop like a crown, adorning the seemingly never-ending maze of tiny roads.

-Every now and then you get a glimpse of what lays beyond and then you sweep around a corner and incredible ocean views lay before you.
+Every now and then you get a glimpse of what lies beyond and then sweep around a corner where incredible ocean views lay before you.

-You’ll pass numerous walking path signs which lead you onto the Pembrokeshire coastal path, which has been rated by National Geographic as one of the best coastal walks in the world.
+You’ll pass numerous walking path signs that lead you onto the Pembrokeshire coastal path, which National Geographic rated as one of the best coastal walks in the world.

 Coastal path sign in Wales on the Pembrokeshire Coastal Path